Jordantjones/Machine-Learning-Project/README.md

 ## Next Steps

-The next steps for this project is to web scrape more data for different sorces to have more rows
+The next steps for this project is to web scrape more data from different sorces to have more rows.
+Do more feature engineering and try to incorperate more characteristics.

 ---